neu-se/CS4530-Spring-2022/Assignments/HW3/hw3.md

 ### Testing CoveyTownController.addConversationArea (35 points)
 [HW2 Part 1.2b]({{ site.baseurl }}{% link Assignments/HW2/hw2.md %}#task-12b-addconversationarea-30-points) describes the expected behavior for `addConversationArea`.
 Implement a suite of tests that directly call this method and check for the specification.

+*Hint (added 2/27/22)*: The implementation of `createConversationForTesting` that we have provided you can not be used to create a conversation area object with a [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) topic or label, due to the line `topic: params?.conversationTopic || nanoid()`.
+Feel free to modify this method, or to modify one of the properties of the returned object.

 Mutant detection thresholds:
 * Detect 47 mutants: 10 points